For best experience please turn on javascript and use a modern browser!

 • I am a (prospective) student with a UK nationality.
 What impact did Brexit have on studying at AUC?

 If you were registered in the BRP (Basisregistratie Personen) before 1 January 2021, you pay the statutory tuition fee (if you have never previously obtained a similar degree from a Dutch institute of higher education).
-If you were not registered in the BRP before 1 January 2021, you pay the institutional tuition fee.
+If you were not registered in the BRP before 1 January 2021, you will pay the institutional tuition fee.

 Tuition fees for UK nationals